 An island in the Mediterranean.
 There is an ogre there, as big as a father, who eats boys and girls when he is hungry.
-A mother sends her son to bring food.
+A mother sends her son out to carry the ogre food.
 The child is also hungry and eats all the food.
 He arrives at the ogre's house and...
-And that's how a little boy, thanks to his intelligence, managed to defeat that greedy and tyrannical giant, who had little head and a big stomach.
+And that's how a little boy, thanks to his intelligence, managed to defeat that greedy-guts and tyrannical giant, who had a little brain and a big stomach.

 Written by Ana C. Herreros